amir-thatoneguy/amir-thatoneguy.github.io/_pages/about.md

 I've recently had the great opportunity to start working and collaborating on several research projects I'm passionate about, including one at [The Alan Turing Institute](https://www.turing.ac.uk/) at London with Dr. Gholamali Aminian, and another one at the [Data Science and Machine Learning Laboratory (DML)](http://dml.ir/) at Tehran with Prof. Hamid R. Rabiee. <br>

 [Here's](https://amir-thatoneguy.github.io/assets/pdf/CV_Conciser%20(1).pdf) a short resume of mine.
 See the [repositories](https://amir-thatoneguy.github.io/repositories/) and [teaching](https://amir-thatoneguy.github.io/teaching/) pages for detailed information on what I do.

+When not working, I take hours-long walks outside, talk about life with friends, listen to extreme metal ([Vildjharta](https://www.youtube.com/watch?v=ZSrMw_VbanM&ab_channel=CenturyMediaRecords) is a favorite), listen to classical music (usually [Rachmaninoff](https://www.youtube.com/watch?v=dbbtmskCRUY&ab_channel=Variatio24)), and sometimes play the piano (and fail at it).